List of Days of Our Lives characters introduced in the 1970s

-A list of notable characters from the NBC soap opera Days of Our Lives that significantly impacted storylines and debuted between January 1, 1970, and the end of 1979.
+A list of notable characters from the NBC soap opera Days of Our Lives that significantly impacted storylines and debuted between January 1, 1970, and the end of 1979, in order of first appearance.

 Linda Patterson

 Linda Patterson was a character portrayed by Nadyne Turney in 1970 before being replaced by Margaret Mason until her departure in 1982.
 Elaine Princi portrayed the character from 1984-1985.
 Linda was Mickey Horton's secretary.

+Greg Peters

+Dr. Greg Peters was portrayed by Peter Brown from 1971 to 1979.